project-akri/akri-docs/proposals/broker-deployment-strategies-spec.md

 if requested.

 ## Implementation
+To support multiple deployment strategies, the Controller will be expanded to create Jobs or Deployment objects that request either Instance-level or Configuration-level resources.
+The Agent will be expanded to create Configuration-level resources.
 ### Configuration CRD
-This section builds off of the [Job Proposal's](./job-brokers.md) recommendation clearly delineate the two roles of an Akri Configuration: to configure discovery and use.
+A Configuration initiates two actions: discovery and use of devices.
 Currently, the discovery part of the Configuration sits in the `discoveryHandler` section; however, the deployment options are spread out among the `brokerPodSpec`, `instanceServiceSpec` and `configurationServiceSpec`.
 These will instead be lumped under one `deploymentStrategy` section that will also contain fields pertaining to the types of deployments that should be made by the Controller.

 At first, it seemed like the `deploymentStrategies` section could be an enum like Akri's original